mAlex28/weducation/README.md

 # Weducation

-API is not hosted yet
+API is hosted in : https://weducation.herokuapp.com/

 ### How to run
 Clone and move to the root directory